 Shari Kamimori, Secretary

 Shari Kamimori is a Design Professional with over 25 years of experience in the architectural design field.
 She is President and founder of 3D Virtual Design Technology, Inc. (3DVDT), a digital survey firm based in Sonoma and San Francisco, specializing in 3D Laser Scanning and 3D Building Information Modeling or Scan to BIM, providing as-built surveys for the architectural, engineering and construction (AEC) industry.
 She holds a B.S. degree in Interior Architecture and has worked for and partnered with architectural and engineering firms where she developed her skills in 3D digital design in the United States and Germany.
-She is actively involved in historic preservation and proud to be serving as a Board Director for Napa County Landmarks (NCL) and member of the Preservation Action Committee (PAC).
+She is actively involved in historic preservation and proud to be serving as a Board Director for Napa County Landmarks (NCL).
 She also serves as a member of the California Preservation Foundation Education Committee.